-COMMUNICATIONS AND COMMUNITY RELATIONS
+3 COMMUNICATIONS AND COMMUNITY RELATIONS

-- 4 Community involvement and public relations remain an important core value of CNPI.
-Continued local - 5 community involvement in selective focus areas will aid in achieving the goal of being recognized as a - 6 valued member of the community served. - 7 The implementation of social media (twitter and Facebook) have provided additional channels to - 8 promote CNPI's community involvement initiatives. - 9 CNPI continues presenting Public Electrical Safety and Conservation programs for local elementary - students.
-Each school within the service territory is scheduled to have the presentation every fourth - 11 year.
+4 Community involvement and public relations remain an important core value of CNPI.
+Continued local

+5 community involvement in selective focus areas will aid in achieving the goal of being recognized as a

+- 6 valued member of the community served. - The implementation of social media (twitter and Facebook) have provided additional channels to promote CNPI's community involvement initiatives. - 9 CNPI continues presenting Public Electrical Safety and Conservation programs for local elementary - 10 students.
+Each school within the service territory is scheduled to have the presentation every fourth - 11 year. - 12

-INFORMATION TECHNOLOGY
+13 INFORMATION TECHNOLOGY

 - 14 CNPI owns and maintains the CIS and Enterprise Resource Planning SAP solution as the IT system to - 15 provide a fully integrated billing and back office solution.
 The Information Technology corporate - 16 department is responsible for all hardware and software maintenance and programming.
-The - 17 department has continued to focus on developing in-house expertise to reduce the need to utilize third - 18 party consultants.
+The - 17 department has continued to focus on developing in-house expertise to reduce the need to utilize third - 18 party consultants. - 19 company.
+Located centrally in the Fort Erie office, the Finance department is responsible for ongoing accounting tasks and deliverables including accounts payable, accounts receivable, asset accounting,

-FINANCE
+20 FINANCE

-- 21 The corporate Finance department supports the accounting and reporting administration of the - 22 company.
-Located centrally in the Fort Erie office, the Finance department is responsible for ongoing - accounting tasks and deliverables including accounts payable, accounts receivable, asset accounting, - 24 payroll, treasury and cash management, financing requirements, pension and OPEB accounting, and - 25 financial reporting and forecasting.
+The corporate Finance department supports the accounting and reporting administration of the company.
+Located centrally in the Fort Erie office, the Finance department is responsible for ongoin

+- payroll, treasury and cash management, financing requirements, pension and OPEB accounting, and - financial reporting and forecasting.
 In addition, the department is responsible for retailer settlements, - 26 regulatory accounting, tax filings, and ensuring that internal controls are operating effectively.

-REGULATORY
+28 REGULATORY